Jana's Campaign: Love Doesn't Hurt

 - Faculty/Staff Trainings & In-service Workshops – Training for faculty, staff, administrators, and districts on how to best meet the needs of their students regarding gender and relationship violence.

-- Counselor Toolkit – Trains school counselors on how to run an effective prevention program.
+- Counselor Toolkit – Resources combined and available to school counselors on how to run an effective prevention program.
 The toolkit also breaks down gender/dating violence and sexual assault laws by state or county.
 It also provides sample school policies and other resources.

 - Community/School Service Projects – Mini-grants are awarded to schools to support students that initiate gender-based and teen dating violence awareness service projects.
 Past projects include plays, art exhibits, and public service announcements.

-Before each presentation, Jana's Campaign surveys the students present using the Survey of Audience Icebreaker.
+Before presentations, Jana's Campaign surveys the students present using the Survey of Audience Icebreaker.
 Of the students surveyed during presentations in Kansas, Nebraska, and Colorado schools: